rlucente-se-jboss/luminoth-ubi/README.md

     oc login -u <your username> <your OpenShift master hostname>

 Create a new project.
+The name `demo` is used below but feel free to choose somthing else.
+Just make sure you consistently use the same project name in the following commands.

-    oc new-project <your project name>
+    oc new-project demo

 Instantiate your secret and link it to the service accounts for your project.

-    oc create -f *secret.yaml -n <your project name>
+    oc create -f *secret.yaml -n demo
     oc secrets link default $SECRET_NAME --for=pull
     oc secrets link builder $SECRET_NAME

-Import the image stream for the python-36 builder image.
+Import the image metadata for the python-36 builder image.

     oc import-image registry.redhat.io/ubi7/python-36 --confirm